JeremyRubin/CTVSims/batch-splitting/README.md

 The BATCH_GROUP_MAX_DOUBLE_CTV_CPFP_FOLLOWUP strategy also does not actually use CPFP, a better simulation would measure how much fee savings can be realized with CPFP.

+If the assumptions around priority distributions do not hold, then CTV still has benefits worth pursuing, but we should more carefully think about the space usage impact on Bitcoin.
+With the strategies for batching presented, the overall chain usage is a constant amount more, so the impact is at least non-asymptotic.
+However, if CTV is still used in a tree structure to minimize individual redeemer overhead, then what is the overhead?
+Assuming a radix of r, we need N/r base layer transactions.
+And then N/r^2 above that, etc. For r >= 1, 1/r^0 + 1/r^1...1/r^inf = 1/(1-1/r).
+So CTV would use about 10% more *transactions* for a radix of 10, 5% more for a radix of 20, 1% for a radix of 100.
+The transactions roughly corresponds to the amount of space used as well.
+Overall, this means that businesses can balance out the worth of per-user decongesting effects (which are optimal around radix 4) with fee savings on a dynamic basis, and able to dial down the overhead to very little.